The Best Way to Crack Open a Coconut

 It's time to conquer the coconut!
 Here's how to get all that sweet water and meat in just a few easy steps.

-It seems that coconut water is still all the rage these days, but the store-bought, pasteurized version can get pretty pricey.
-Why not try making your own?
-It'll have a richer coconut flavor, and as a bonus, you'll get all that delicious meat inside that's perfect for cooking and baking.
-Both tasks are much easier than they look -- just follow our test kitchen's top tips and tricks.
+A great source of vitamins and nutrients, coconut water is a favorite drink for a reason—not to mention it's incredibly refreshing.
+But buying the store-bought, pasteurized versions can get pricey, so why not try making your own?
+It'll have a richer coconut flavor, and, as an added bonus, you'll get all that delicious meat inside that's perfect for cooking and baking.
+Both tasks are much easier than they look—just follow our test kitchen's top tips and tricks.

 Watch our Kitchen Conundrums expert Thomas Joseph break down the techniques above, as well as demonstrate how to handle young green coconuts: